 After falling behind in his hire purchase payments in Northampton, Ian moved back to Shrewsbury to find work and settle his debts.
 He took a job with McGowans Fruit Company, buying produce to sell to local retailers. he also formed a harmonica duo with Tony Wardle, and began dating a girl named Diane Coles.
 When his financial obligations were discharged, Ian immediately returned to Northampton and The Apex.
 Diane followed, and the two eventually married.

 But Ian soon grew weary of the relatively tame material the Apex group played, and decided to strike out on his own.
-In 1963, he formed Hurricane Henry and the Shriekers along with drummer Tony Marriott and guitarist Julian Coulter.
+In October 1963, he formed Hurricane Henry and the Shriekers along with drummer Tony Marriott (formerly of Dave Crane & The Strangers), guitarist Julian Coulter (formerly of The Jetstreams), and bass player Bob Wesley (formerly of the Johnny Dave Combo).
 Ian also remained with the Apex for a while, but Frank Short was understandably upset when he found that the Apex was competing for gigs with one of its own members!

 Freddie Fingers Lee and the Shriekers

-Ian left the Shriekers in 1965, and joined the relatively sedate Homelanders for a while.
+Ian left the Shriekers in autumn 1965, and joined the relatively sedate Homelanders for a three-month into early 1966.
 But Ian eventually realized that Northampton couldn't provide the musical opportunities that he needed, and so he and his family moved to London in the winter of 1966.
 Ian took a factory job, and made contact with Bill Farley at Regent Sound.

 In London, Ian ran into guitarist Miller Anderson who lived a couple streets away.
 Anderson had just left a band called The Voice, the house band for The Process, a religious cult headed by ex-Scien tolo gists Robert and Mary Ann DeGrimston.
 Miller agreed to stay on with The Voice for a month while the group found a replacement, which turned out to be none other than Mick Ronson.
 After leaving the Voice, Miller and Voice drummer Dave Dufort stayed together as a duo, with an eye toward recruiting a bass player.
 Ian Hunter was eventually selected, and with the addition of keyboard player Dante Smith the group became The Scenery.
 After a short time Dufort was replaced by John Vernon Smith, and the group began looking for work.
 In addition to recording demos under their own name, The Scenery also found work backing other artists on tour, including David McWilliams, Mike Berry, and The Young Idea.
 (DuFort would later work with East Of Eden and Kevin Ayers before switching to NWOBHM bands like Angel Witch in the Seventies.)